sairaj503/SKILLLAB_PROR-2026-ParkerS/README.md

 ## 17.1 Final Description

-The final version of the project is an **Edge-AI Smart Parking Master Controller** powered by a Raspberry Pi 4B.
-The system utilizes a hardware-software "tripwire" mechanism where an **HC-SR04 ultrasonic sensor** acts as a low-power trigger to wake the **OV5647 camera module**.
-Once triggered, the system performs real-time vehicle classification using a **MobileNet SSD** deep learning model to distinguish between cars and motorcycles.
-This data is processed by a centralized routing logic that assigns the vehicle to a specific categorized slot, which is then instantly updated on a mobile-responsive **Flask Digital Twin** dashboard and a local **I2C LCD** display.
+The final version of the project is an Edge-AI Smart Parking Master Controller implemented on a Raspberry Pi 4B.
+The system utilizes a hardware-triggered vision pipeline where an HC-SR04 ultrasonic sensor acts as a low-power "tripwire."
+When a vehicle is detected within 15cm, the system activates the OV5647 camera module to capture a frame.
+This frame is processed locally using a MobileNet SSD model to classify the vehicle (e.g., car or motorcycle).
+The categorization logic then determines the appropriate parking zone and outputs the assignment (e.g., "GO TO SLOT C1") directly to a local I2C 16x2 LCD display for the driver.

 ## 17.2 What Works Well

-*   **Trigger Efficiency:** The sensor-fusion approach successfully prevents the CPU from overheating by only running AI inference when a physical object is detected within 15cm.
-*   **Classification Accuracy:** The MobileNet SSD model provides highly reliable results (>85% confidence) for identifying vehicle types under standard indoor lighting.
-*   **Digital Twin Synchronization:** The Flask-based web dashboard maintains a low-latency connection, updating slot occupancy status across the network in under 2 seconds.
+1.Reactive Logic: The transition from polling to a trigger-based system allows the Pi to stay idle until a vehicle arrives, significantly reducing CPU load.

+2.Local Feedback: The I2C LCD provides near-instant instructions to the driver once the AI classification is complete.

+3.Hardware Protection: The integration of the voltage divider ensures the Raspberry Pi handles the 5V sensor signals without risk of GPIO damage.

 ## 17.3 What Still Needs Improvement

-*   **Dynamic Lighting Resilience:** While accurate in stable light, the AI confidence scores drop in low-light or high-glare environments, suggesting a need for IR camera integration or auto-exposure software compensation.
-*   **Concurrent Vehicle Handling:** The current single-thread logic can only process one vehicle at a time; future iterations require asynchronous processing to manage simultaneous entries at multiple gates.
+1.Ambient Lighting: The classification accuracy fluctuates under poor lighting conditions; adding a dedicated LED light source or an IR camera would improve consistency.

+Classification Speed: While functional, optimizing the model for the OpenVINO toolkit or using a Coral USB Accelerator could further reduce inference time.

 ## 17.4 What Changed From the Original Plan

-The most significant architectural change was the removal of the **30-second polling logic** originally intended for system updates.
-During testing, it was discovered that using a fixed 30-second `time.sleep()` or interval check made the system extremely unresponsive and "laggy," causing it to miss vehicle arrivals that occurred during the sleep cycle.
-To resolve this, the plan was updated to a **reactive trigger-based model**, which killed the lag and ensured the hardware was only active when necessary, making the system significantly more efficient.
-How did the project change from the initial idea?
+Originally, the project was designed to use a 30-second polling logic to check for vehicles at regular intervals.
+However, during testing, this logic proved to be highly ineffective and laggy due to the heavy delays in the code execution loop.
+It often missed vehicle arrivals entirely if they occurred during the "sleep" period.
+We pivot to a reactive trigger-based model using the ultrasonic sensor, which eliminated the lag and ensured the system only processed data when a vehicle was physically present.

 # 18. Reflection